 How About Some Chocolate Ice Cream with a Bit of Trail Mix

 My daughter has cerebral palsy and uses a walker to get around so I could hear the wheels rolling back and forth as she pulled ingredients out of the refrigerator and prepped them to make this chocolate trail mix ice cream.
 Basically she made a chocolate ice cream with the addition of trail mix consisting of M&M's, assorted nuts and craisins.
-I couldn’t have been prouder.

 What makes this ice cream so easy to prepare is you don't need to combine the main ingredients over heat before chilling like you do with egg based ice cream or gelato.
 Just mix everything in a bowl, set in the refrigerator a while and prepare in an ice cream machine.

 What's the Difference Between Ice Cream and Gelato?

-I get asked this a lot so go to my post See Difference Between Ice Cream & Gelato
+I get asked this a lot so go to my post Difference Between Ice Cream & Gelato

 Chocolate Trail Mix Ice Cream

-3/4 cup cocoa powder, sifted
+- ¾ cup cocoa powder sifted

-1/2 cup granulated sugar
+- ½ cup granulated sugar

-1/3 cup dark or light brown sugar
+- ⅓ cup sugar dark or light brown

-pinch sea salt
+- 1 pinch sea salt

-1 cup whole milk
+- 1 cup whole milk

-2 cups heavy cream
+- 2 cups heavy cream

-1/2 tablespoon pure vanilla extract
+- ½ tablespoon pure vanilla extract

-1 cup trail mix
+- 1 cup trail mix

 - Add the milk and combine using a hand mixer set on low speed or a whisk like I did until everything is dissolved and combined well.

 - Cover and refrigerate for a minimum of 2 hours or as long as overnight.
 Maddie let it sit overnight before adding to the ice cream machine.

 - Follow your cream maker’s instructions and let it do its magic for about 40 - 50 minutes.
 During the last 5 minutes, add the trail mix so it gets well combined with the ice cream.

-At this time, the ice cream will be soft with a creamy texture, too soft for my liking so I stick it back into the freezer for a couple of hours to let it firm up.
+- At this time, the ice cream will be soft with a creamy texture, too soft for my liking so I stick it back into the freezer for a couple of hours to let it firm up.